xrrhythmsuk/xruk-player/README.md

 Customise it
 ------------

 The tunes are configured in [`assets/tunes`](./assets/tunes), along with tune descriptions.
-The format is very similar to the "Raw (uncompressed)" format that can be generated in the Share dialog of the player.
+The format is very similar to the format that can be generated in .rhythm files downloaded from the player.

 All the parameters (such as the instruments, samples, time measurements) are configured in [`src/config.ts`](./src/config.ts).